flutter/website/src/content/get-started/fwe/user-input.md

 and more.
 If the existing design system components don't quite fit what you need, Flutter lets you build your own custom widgets, which you will read about at the end of this section.
+No matter which design system you choose, the principals on this page apply."

 > <i class="material-symbols" aria-hidden="true">menu_book</i> **Reference**:
 > The [widget catalog][] has an inventory of commonly used widgets in the [Material][] and [Cupertino][] libraries.